 Avoid the “Text Neck”

 Think about the position most people use while texting.
 Although this position is common, this repetitive forward position can have lasting effects.
-By tilting the head forward and down, this can cause the user to experience neck, shoulder, and upper back pain and stiffness, as well as headaches, muscular weakness, and radiating pain.
+Tilting the head forward and down can cause the user to experience neck, shoulder, and upper back pain and stiffness, as well as headaches, muscular weakness, and radiating pain.
 These are just some symptoms of serious problems including arthritis, spinal degeneration, disc compression, lung capacity loss, etc.

 A 15-degree tilt of the head places 27 lbs of force on the neck.
 The further the head tilt, the greater the force on the neck.
-When the head is tilted 60 degrees forward, it results in 60 lbs of force.
+The head is tilted 60 degrees forward, which results in 60 lbs of force.

 You can improve your posture naturally through preventative measures, such as holding the phone correctly, chiropractic care, exercise, stretches, ice/heat packs, massage, and avoiding a sedentary lifestyle.
 Ask us for more tips on your next visit.